 There are many different forms of therapy that are used to treat addiction.
 Among the most common are:

-If you are suffering from a Dramamine addiction, please know that you are not alone.
-So many people assume this medication is safe, even if they abuse it.
-We have talked about the dangers associated with misusing this drug, along with the potential side effects; both short and long-term.
-You may be addicted now, but that is not where you need to remain.
+If you are suffering from a Dramamine addiction, you are not alone.
+Many people assume this medication is safe, even if they abuse it.
+But after reading this article, we hope you’ve realized the dangers associated with use.
+It’s time to act.

 At Northpoint Washington, we offer a treatment program that can help you recover.
 It will involve both detox and rehab, and you will have support every step of the way.
 You may be struggling to make the decision to get help for your addiction, and we completely understand that.
 Just know that while it will be challenging, it will also be very rewarding once you recover.